accoffin12/streaming-07-FinalMTA/README.md

 * [8b3.
 ConsumerV3](8b3._ConsumerV3)

 ## 8a.
 Producer(s):
 Each section explains a different Producer developed for this project.
 All of the producers have a sleep time set to every 60 seconds.
-Since the original data is generated hourly, using 60 seconds as a sleep time will simulate the passage of time with each seconds representing a minute that passes.
+Since the original data is generated hourly, using 60 seconds as a sleep time will simulate the passage of time with each second representing a minute that passes.

 * [8a1.
 MTA_producerV1](8a1._MTA_ProducerV1)
 * [8a2.
 MTA_ProducerV2](8a2._MTA_ProducerV2)
 * [8a3.
 MTA_ProducerV3](8a3._MTA_ProducerV3)

 ### 8a1.
 MTA_ProducerV1
-This script was designed to collect only sepcific aspect of information from the stream, as opposed to the entire line.
-In this instance the objective was to collect data pertaining to: transit_timestamp, station_complex_id, station_complex, borough, and ridership.
-This intial producer demonstrates the ability of the user to select specific columns, without having to collect all of the data.
-The queue name used was Num7Sub_queue, this was due to it's existance and use with a previous project.
+This script was designed to collect only specific aspects of information from the stream.
+In this instance, the objective was to collect data about transit_timestamp, station_complex_id, station_complex, borough, and ridership.
+This initial producer demonstrates the ability of the user to select specific columns, without having to collect all of the data.
+The queue name used was Num7Sub_queue, this was due to its existence and use with a previous project.
 The Consumer was specifically designed to delete the queue and then reaccess it, ensuring that there wasn't data contamination.

 #### Selecting Columns
-Rather than reading the entire stream of data into the queue, in this case we selected our columns based on their number and assigned variables to them.
+Rather than reading the entire stream into the queue instead, we selected our columns based on their number and assigned variables to them.

 ```
 for row in reader: